 Roger Short retired in 1982, ending the classic era of our Company.
 Duane Elliott replaced him as president and continued to pursue the breadth of projects that dotted our Company history since the early days.
 Government actions also continued to provide avenues of growth and strategic development.

 The Federal Highway Administration established a nationwide bridge inventory to identify deficient bridges and a bonding program to replace them.
 Following this act, our Company began working with cities, counties and transportation departments to help develop solutions for bridge deficiencies.

 Norman Hendrickson retired in 1985, followed by Duane Elliott, three years later.
 This brought an end to the founding era of SEH.
 In 1986, we welcomed our first female engineer when Sue Mason joined the Municipal Department as a project engineer.
-She remains with SEH today, leading a team of civil engineers focused on renewing infrastructure across the Twin Cities metropolitan area.
+She led a team of civil engineers focused on renewing infrastructure across the Twin Cities metropolitan area.
+Sue retired in 2023.

 By 1988, long-time Civil Engineer Don Lund had taken over as Company president.
 Lund had been with the company since the early days of Banister Engineering Company, and was poised to bring SEH into our next chapter.

 In the 1990s, our Company began the first of what would be several mergers over the next couple decades.